wp-plugins/video-analytics-by-vidanalyticcom/readme.txt

 * Automatic tracking of all embeds without having to make changes to your templates.
 * Supports tracking for single domain, multiple top-level domains, and subdomains.
-* Ability to create channels to track multiple sites.
+* Create channels to track multiple sites.
-* Ability to create an single use embed for tracking on and off the Wordpress site.
 * Content Discovery tool.

 = Tracks the following =

-* Video Performance trending
+* Video trends
-* Video Play Starts
+* Play Starts
-* Video Play minutes of engagement
+* Minutes of engagement
-* Video view to 50% completion
+* Video progress and completion rates
-* Video Play Completes
 * Aggregate Video Playtime
-* Video view analysis by Geo/Country/City
-* Video view analysis by browser, OS
+* Geographic views
+* Browser, Operating system
-* Video views by embedding domain
+* Embedding domain
-* Video Views by embedding URL
+* Embedding URL

 Take metadata analysis from VidAnalytic and dive into what other videos on YouTube also matches your user’s interests.
 Program them using our quick